Curriculum Review Committee

 ELIZABETH CONDE-FRAZIER

-Rev. Dr. Elizabeth Conde-Frazier is coordinator of relationships for theological entities at Asociación para la Educación Teológica Hispana (AETH).
+Rev. Dr. Elizabeth Conde-Frazier was the coordinator of relationships for theological entities at Asociación para la Educación Teológica Hispana (AETH).
 Prior to this role, she served as dean and vice president of education at Esperanza College of Eastern University in Philadelphia, PA.
-Rev. Dr. Conde-Frazier was previously tenured associate professor of religious education at Claremont School of Theology and taught Hispanic Latinx theology at the Latin American Bible Institute.
+Rev. Dr. Conde-Frazier was previously a tenured associate professor of religious education at Claremont School of Theology and taught Hispanic Latino/a theology at the Latin American Bible Institute.
 Rev. Dr. Conde-Frazier also served as founding director of the Orlando E. Costas Hispanic and Latin-American Ministries Program at Andover Newton Theological School.
 While she was director, Rev. Dr. Conde-Frazier developed programs for the continuing education of ministers and lay leaders including youth.
 Rev. Dr. Conde-Frazier has authored Listen to the Children: Conversations with Immigrant Families and Hispanic Bible Institutes and co-authored A Many Colored Kingdom and Latina Evangélica.

 TERESA DELGADO